-Are you thinking of adopting a cat from a shelter?
-Have you already adopted a cat from a shelter?
+Are you thinking of adopting a cat from a shelter or have you already adopted a cat from a shelter?
 Then this course is for you!
 Your rescue cat will have very specific needs when coming into her forever home – this course will equip you to better deal with any behavioural issues and make sure that she adjusts quickly and happily to her new environment.

 WHY DO THIS COURSE?

-This course will give you vital information on preparing yourself and your household for a rescue cat or kitten, as well as giving you the knowledge on how to deal with your new cat’s special needs.
-Give your new rescue cat or kitten the best possible start in her new forever home.
+- This course will give you vital information on preparing yourself and your household for a rescue cat or kitten, as well as giving you the knowledge on how to deal with your new cat’s special needs.
+Giving your new rescue cat or kitten the best possible start in her forever home.

 WHAT THE STUDENT WILL LEARN

 In this first unit, we take a look at factors to take into consideration when planning to adopt a cat.
 What type of environment do you live in?
 Do you have the time and finances to adequately care for a new cat?
 Should you adopt an adult or kitten?
 We discuss all these important questions and more.